The Degree Fallacy -- A Critique Towards Exclusivity

 One can become knowledgeable in a field in more unorthodox ways, like by learning things on their own.
 Because of that, there could be a possibility of finding at least one pair of people who are equally knowledgeable through academia and through independent study.

 Academic education is a privilege for many people in most countries.
-Not everyone is financially capable of such financial dedication, or of enduring the debt that is required for some.
+Logically, to many worldwide, it is a liberator from their current socio-economic status, capable of elevating their lives to greater heights, better ensuring their survival.
+However, not everyone is financially capable of such financial dedication of funds, or of enduring the debt that is required for some.
 While money technically buys a degree, there are far cheaper ways of attaining, theoretically, the same knowledge.
+This is called, in an article I wrote, the same result problem.

-Nonetheless, degrees are highly valuable, and there's nothing wrong with that.
+Nonetheless, degrees are highly valuable, and there's nothing wrong with that, by default.
 But when it gives you a higher standing just because you chose the orthodox path to knowledge, that should be unacceptable at times when the other unorthodox methods can be just as practical for others.

-I used to be a philosophy student, and even though I did well in my studies like I always did as a student in general, I halted it indefinitely in the name of both my savings and my wellbeing.
+I used to be a philosophy student, and even though I did well in my studies like I always did as a student in general, I halted it indefinitely in the name of both my savings and my mental wellbeing.
+The orthodox way was too stressful.
+I find myself learning as much as renovating Philosocom articles ruthlessly and researching sources for that effort.

 We should also remember that formal education is only one way of attaining knowledge or even wisdom.
 Nowadays, that also includes books you can read at the library or order online.
 The same destination, after all, can have multiple paths, and not every path suits every traveler.
 If the desired path does not suit you, no one should make you feel bad about it.

-I'm not a doctor or a professor, but I know that if I put in the time and effort, I can become just as intelligent as an academic, even if it won't be completely free.
+I'm not a doctor or a professor, but I know that if I put in the time and effort, I can become just as educated as an academic, even if it won't be completely free.
 So can you, if the academic world is not for you.
+You can better understand my educational deviation by reading "The Philosopher" page.

 Socrates had no academic background, for example, and that did not stop him from being regarded as the founder of Western philosophy.
 You can find examples of other notable, non-academic philosophers, like David Hume, on your own.